 Little did I know, a late season storm opportunity would pop up today.
-Everyone was tauting a big event 250 miles or so to the south of us, but up near St. Louis, there had been very little talk of anything big.
-The problem today was that I had a holiday commitment for lunch and would not be done with that until 12:30 keeping me from commiting to a longer trip to the better storm zone.
-The Storm Prediction Center had placed St. Louis in the Slight Risk which gave the day some hope even with my lunch committment.
+Everyone was touting a big event 250 miles or so to the south of us, but up near St. Louis, there had been very little talk of anything big.
+The problem today was that I had a holiday commitment for lunch and would not be done with that until 12:30 keeping me from committing to a longer trip to the better storm zone.
+The Storm Prediction Center had placed St. Louis in the Slight Risk which gave the day some hope even with my lunch commitment.

 Got home from my luncheon at about 12:40.
 Ryan had taken a half day off of work in anticipation of a chase, so he was already at the house waiting.
 Now it was just a matter of deciding whether to chase or not to chase as the radar had nothing on it.

 I immediately started checking the current weather data.
 It wasn't until I came across the Chris Higgin's video, a detailed weather analysis update that convinced me to give the day a try.The next storm in the line above ours was tornado warned, but too far away for us to catch.
 There were some minor attempts at a wall cloud and the velocity radar showed some rotation, but the storm never could get anything going.

 The forecast was for supercell storms to form in Central Missouri and move northeastward around 3:00.
 As the first storms popped on radar around 2:00, we hopped in the car and headed out.
 Initiation location of the storms did not give us enough time to catch them in Missouri where the best storm parameters were, so our target was to head up Highway 67 on the Illinois side of the river and meet the storms.